ktaylor63/southeast/site/content/wildlife/plants/higo-chumbo.md

 ## Appearance

-{{< figure class="photo-right" src="/images/pages/hugo-chumbo-adult.jpg" alt="A spiky cactus with seven branches, green and yellow fruits" caption="Adult of Higo chumbo.
+{{< figure class="photo-right" src="/images/pages/hugo-chumbo-adult.jpg" alt="A spiky cactus with seven branches, green and yellow fruits" caption="Mature higo chumbo.
 Photo by Omar Monsegur USFWS." >}}

 Higo chumbo is a slender, upright, columnar cactus, which may grow more than 2 meters in height and usually is extensively branched.
 The stem has 8 to 11 longitudinal ribs separated by shallow grooves.
 The stem and branch have 2 to 7 cm long spines in groups about 1 to 2 cm apart.
 Reproductive plants produce large (17 to 22 cm long) greenish-white hermaphroditic funnel-shape flowers, which open at night.
 Mature fruits are yellow, spineless berries with numerous small black seeds enclosed in a white pulp.